Cave Rock dazzles for Baffert in Grade 1 win at Santa Anita

 National Treasure returned $5.60 and $3.20.
 Hejazi was another 3 1/2 lengths back in third and paid $2.40 to show.
 Gandolfini was fourth.

+“Every time I’ve had a sire, I always try to find the best one by that sire and he was the best one that we found,” Baffert said.
+“I’ve been lucky that way.”

+Cave Rock was coming off a 5 1/4-length win in the Grade 1 Del Mar Futurity last month.
+He won his career debut by six lengths in August at Del Mar.

-The colt was bought for $550,000 as a yearling and is owned by longtime Baffert clients Mike Pegram, Karl Watson and Paul Weitman.
+The colt was bought for $550,000 as a yearling and is owned by longtime Baffert clients Pegram, Karl Watson and Paul Weitman.
+Pegram said Cave Rock is named for a landmark in the South Lake Tahoe area.

 “You look at him, you see him travel on the track, I mean he’s everything a guy would want,” Pegram said.
 “There’s a whole lot of running to do.
 It’s still too early, but two Grade 1s, we’ll take it.”